MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 ~~~
 {: .output}

-This is working better - we now have 72 rows and 13 columns.
-However, we're also getting a message that `read_csv` has made a new column name.
+This is working better - we now have 71 rows and 10 columns.
+However, we're also getting a message that `read_csv` has made some new column names.
 This can happen if your file has data in rows which lack a column name.
 In that case, `dplyr` creates new column names, which start with "...".
 Here, it looks like the final column contains information about the sequencing machine which generated the data.
+There is also another column that looks completely empty.

 > ## Warnings and Errors
 > It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
 An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
 You need to fix any errors that arise.
 Warnings, are probably best to resolve or at least understand why they are coming up.
 {.callout}

-Perhaps we should rename this column to something informative.
+Perhaps we should rename this column to something informative, and drop that empty column.
 We can use the `rename` function to do so.
 While we're at it, let's save this as an object which we can work with down the line.
+I'm going to use the `glimpse` function to see an overview of this table.

 ~~~
 taxon_dirty <- read_csv("data/taxon_abundance.csv", skip=2) %>%
+    select(-...10) %>%
-    rename(sequencer = ...13)
+    rename(sequencer = ...9)
 ~~~
 {: .language-r}